Today's Articles

 Also, there were African slave owners in early America.
 Black slave owners were relatively uncommon.
 However, as of the two and a half million Africans living in the United States in 1850, the vast majority were enslaved.
 Some slave owners included a comparatively small number of people of at least partial African ancestry in each of the original thirteen colonies and later states and territories that allowed slavery; in some early cases, Blacks also had white indentured servants.

 Anthony Johnson, an African former indentured servant who settled in Virginia in 1621, became one of the earliest documented slave owners in the mainland American colonies when he won a civil suit for ownership of John Casor.
-In 1830, there were 3,775 Black (including mixed-race) slaveholders in the South who owned a total of 12,760 slaves, which was a small percentage of a total of over two million slaves then held in the South.
+In 1830, there were 3,775 Black (including mixed-race) slaveholders in the South who owned a total of 12,760 slaves, which was a small percentage of the over two million slaves then held in the South.

 80% of the Black slaveholders were in Louisiana, South Carolina, Virginia, and Maryland.
 Many Blacks, like Marie Coincion, a pious Catholic, volunteered labor for the upkeep.
 Like many other freed slaves in colonial Louisiana, she acquired slaves to protect them from others in the parish purchasing them.